Pipeline safety is a priority for everybody

 Over the last 20 years, more than 2 million barrels of oil have spilled from pipeline incidents, and another 2 million barrels of jet fuel, natural gas, diesel, propane and other similar fuel.

-Following several recent high profile leaks, including a 210,000 gallon leak from the Keystone pipeline in South Dakota, the PHMSA announced new proposals to update safety requirements for the country’s 3.2 million km pipeline network.
+Following several recent high-profile leaks, including a 210,000-gallon leak from the Keystone pipeline in South Dakota, the PHMSA announced new proposals to update safety requirements for the country’s 3.2 million km pipeline network.

 According to the PHMSA, the proposed rules will provide pipeline operators with regulatory clarity and certainty, and recommendations to help proactively manage pipeline integrity.

-Joint integrity
+Joint integrity for pipeline spill safety

 Unless anti-corrosion systems are compromised or the integrity of the system is damaged by outside influences (excavations), it is very rare for pipelines to fail.
 The weakest links in all pipeline systems are the bolted connections.

-According to research from the Centre for Biological Diversity, about 17% of pipeline failures happen at the bolted connections.
+According to research from the Centre for Biological Diversity, about 17% of pipeline failures happen at bolted connections.
 And about half of all pipeline failures happen in Texas, California, Louisiana, Oklahoma, Illinois and Kansas.

-Avoiding failure at these points requires applying and verifying joint integrity through best practice tightening procedures.
+Avoiding failure at these points requires applying and verifying joint integrity through best-practice tightening procedures.
 To that end:

 - Technicians must understand (and pipeline operators must supply) complete and accurate bolting procedures.